josephspurrier/surfstack-routing/README.md

 ## Secondary and Override Parameters

-SurfStack Framework provides you with the ability to set secondary and override parameters.
+SurfStack Router provides you with the ability to set secondary and override parameters.
 If you have a class that needs certains parameters passed to them, you can assign the secondary parameters to the same route.
 These secondary parameters will be merged with the parameters extracted from the